Japan: Out of Focus - the cinema of Japanese peripheries

 The movie, of which the less you know, the greater it will be, unexpectedly for everyone became a big blockbuster hit in Japan, seen by over two million viewers.
 Nowadays, this extremely ingenious play with seemingly worn-out conventions, shines at world festivals, and proves that the formula of movies about living dead is still not dead (!)
 That love for cinema does wonders, and nervous laughter smoothly turns into a scream of horror.

-Film section Japan: Out of Focus will take place under the honorary patronage of the Embassy of Japan in Poland, as part of the celebration of the centenary of establishing diplomatic relations between Poland and Japan.
+Film section Japan: Out of Focus has the status of an event accompanying the anniversary celebrations granted by the Embassy of Japan in Poland, as part of the celebration of the centenary of establishing diplomatic relations between Poland and Japan.